japanoise/gomacs/README.md

 Furthermore, apart from sandy, none of these editors support syntax highlighting.

 Finally, and most importantly, it's a fun project I've always wanted to do ;)

+## Credits

+Thanks to nsf for termbox and godit (from which the suspend code comes.)